MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts.md

 Unity's global coordinate space provides a stable frame of reference in which holographic objects remain fixed relative to one another.
 While objects in this space will behave consistently relative to each other, consistency with the physical world is not guaranteed nor generally provided.
 Inconsistencies will develop especially when the user is moving around.

-Unity's spatial anchors can maintain a hologram's position in the physical world when the user is mobile, but at the sacrifice of self consistency within the virtual world.
+Unity's spatial anchors can maintain a hologram's position in the physical world when the user is mobile, but at the sacrifice of self-consistency within the virtual world.
 Different anchors are constantly moving relative to one another.
 They are also moving through the global coordinate space, making simple tasks like layout difficult, and physics simulation problematic.

 ## The source of the problem